-Shamsul joined the University as a lecturer in Social Policy and Community Development in 2011, after having worked as an HPL since 2008, following a career mostly in voluntary sector organizations.
-He comes from a hybrid educational background, having studied Economics in Bangladesh and Development Studies and Social Policy at a postgraduate level in the UK.
+Shamsul joined the University as a Lecturer in Social Policy and Community Development in 2011, after having taught social policy part-time at the London School of Economics and the University of East London.
+Shamsul comes from a hybrid educational background, having studied economics in Bangladesh and development studies and social policy at postgraduate level in the United Kingdom.

-At the University, Shamsul teaches both undergraduate and postgraduate courses.
-His responsibilities include being the module leader for Human Rights, Social Justice and Diversity, Current Issues in Disability, Social Structures and Policies (co-leader) and the placement module for Community Development and Leadership students.
+Shamsul teaches on both undergraduate and postgraduate courses.
+His responsibilities include being the module leader for Human Rights, Social Justice and Diversity, Current Issues in Disability, Perspectives of Ageing, Social Structures and Policies and the Placement module for the Community Development and Leadership BSc (Hons) course.

 - Alam, S and Garrett, M (1996) "Just keep taking the pills…" in Health Matters, Issue 26, 1996

 - Alam, S and Garrett, M (1996) "Ignorance equals Waste" in Prescribing in Practice, July 1996

 - Alam, S, Fagan, T and Sainsbury, S (2005) "Not Just a Technical Fix": rethinking rehabilitation for visually impaired people from minority ethnic communities.
 International Congress Series, Volume 1282, Sept, 2005

 - Elsevier, Alam S and Sainsbury, S (2006) Promoting Social Inclusion for Visually Impaired People from Minority Ethnic Communities.
 SeeAbility and LSE

 - Alam, S and Collard, A (2008) Development of a Tool to Record Community Intelligence – a research report produced for the WHFS (Women’s Health and Family Services)